Private, In-Home Tutoring in Weymouth, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Weymouth students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Weymouth, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Weymouth Public Schools is a large district containing eleven schools and nearly 7,000 students.
 There are eight elementary schools, two middle schools, and one high school.
 The district is also home to an early childhood center.
 Weymouth High School has high expectations for its students, striving for them to have effective oral and written communication skills, use strategies in reading, use educational technology, collaborate with peers, conduct research, and problem-solve.